 Whereas according to the book, Days of Beloved Qutb Shah constructed the Charminar in the year of 1592 on the very spot where he had first glimpsed his future queen Bhagmati.
 Though this story was completely rubbed off by historians and scholars, it has become popular folklore among the locals.

-Visit Makkah Masjid, Char Minar.
+3. Makkah Masjid Char Minar.
 It is one of the largest mosques in India with a holding capacity of 20,000 people.
 It was built between the 16th-17th century and is situated right in the middle of the Hyderabad city.
 The architecture of this tourist spot in Hyderabad is simply a delight to the eyes.

 Charminar is a very interesting travel getaway to explore.
 It is a tourist spot that speaks of history and the long-gone era of Hyderabad Nizams.
 It is located at a distance of 1,587, 1,418, 2,176, 1,517 km from Delhi, Mumbai, Bengaluru, and Kolkata respectively.
 Let’s see how you can reach here by the following methods of transportation.